 The criminal justice program was established in 1974 with grant support from the Law Enforcement Assistance Administration of the U.S. Department of Justice.

-This program is a cooperative venture that draws on the resources of anthropology, philosophy, sociology and criminal justice.
-By incorporating the various disciplines and departments along with their respective faculty, the program is able to integrate the various approaches and ideals to the study of criminal justice.
+The program is a cooperative venture that draws on the resources of forensic science, sociology, and criminal justice.
+By incorporating the various disciplines and departments along with their respective faculty, the program is able to integrate key approaches and ideals to the study of criminal justice.

 The mission of the department is broadly subsumed within the three functions of teaching, research and service to achieve the production and dissemination of knowledge guided by the principle of a just system of social regulation and control in the advancement of societal well-being.